 1:1 Play Therapy

-During play therapy sessions, children are given the freedom, space and time to explore their own solutions to difficult life experiences using drawing, painting, craft materials, construction play, water, clay, sand play, small world play, creative visualisation, relaxation techniques, therapeutic storytelling, role-play, drama, puppets, movement, dance and music.
+A range of creative resources are available to enable the therapeutic process to be playful and accessible.
+The resources include drawing, painting and craft materials, construction play, water, clay, sand play, small world play, creative visualisation, relaxation techniques, therapeutic storytelling, games, role-play, drama, puppets, movement, dance and music.

 Thoughts and feelings can be hard for children to put into words, as they lack the cognitive and verbal abilities to do so.
 Children express themselves using play, their natural form of communication.
 Toys and how they use them become their language.
 In this child-centred environment, children can explore emotions and experiences in a developmentally appropriate way, at their own pace.